mat-ruszczycky/practice-react-todo/README.md

 ### Optional Attributes:
 - The app should be accessibility compliant (e.g., WCAG standards).
+- The app should track/display the number of items.

 ## Constraints
 Constraints define the limitations which the system must operate within.
 "Napkin math" can also be used to identify use cases that the system may be subject to, such as time and space complexities in runtime, storage, network load, and other quantitative factors.